tsnellgrove/dark_castle3/doc/to_do.md

 Each Result class includes the attributes it needs to function.
 For example, the BufferAndGiveResult class includes the give_item attribute which specifies the Item to be placed into Burt's hand when the Result executes.

-Each Result class also has a results_exe() method associated with it. results_exe() is passed active_gs and machine_state and returns machine_state (the Machine's own state variable) and cmd_override (which determines whether the Result overrides the Player's own command).
+Each Result class also has a result_exe() method associated with it. result_exe() is passed active_gs and mach_state and returns mach_state (the Machine's own state variable) and cmd_override (which determines whether the Result overrides the Player's own command).

 Results are associated with a given machine via the result_lst Machine attribute.